ept-team/equinor-ctf-2022/writeups/Educational/rip/LonerTeam/README.md

 Unique gadgets found: 1
 ```

-We need the *win()* function's address so we can overwrite the RIP-register with it
+We need the address of the *win()* function so that we can overwrite the RIP-register with it
 ```python
  elf.symbols["win"]
 ```
-Sending the crafted payload with `offset + ret + win`overwrites the RIP-register with *win()*'s function address, giving us shell
+Sending the crafted payload with `offset + ret + win`overwrites the RIP-register with the address of *win()*, giving us the shell